Freyasrepo/TT-Refugee-Adaptation/README.md

 - What **themes dominate user discussions**, and how do they correlate with retention?
 - Are there **anomalies** such as **bot activity** or **hyper-engaged influencers**?

+## **Dataset Description**

+The dataset used in this project consists of **3,000 user posts** collected from Xiaohongshu between **January and February 2025**.
+The data includes a diverse set of users who previously engaged on TikTok and have migrated to Xiaohongshu.
+The dataset captures multiple aspects of user engagement and content adaptation:

+- **Behavioral Features:**
+  - Number of collects (saves by users)
+  - Number of comments
+  - Number of shares
+  - Number of likes

+- **Temporal Features:**
+  - Post creation timestamps
+  - Posting frequency (daily/weekly activity)
+  - Time-of-day engagement patterns

+- **Text Features:**
+  - Title and content of user posts
+  - Keyword extraction via **TF-IDF** for topic analysis

+- **Categorical Features:**
+  - Post type (video/image-based content)
+  - User engagement levels (active vs. passive users)

+Data preprocessing steps include:
+- **Text Cleaning:** Removing special characters, processing mixed-language content (Chinese and English), and normalizing text data.
+- **Handling Missing Values:** Filling gaps in behavioral and categorical attributes.
+- **Numeric Standardization:** Converting engagement metrics (such as '1万+' notation) into consistent numerical values.

+This dataset serves as the foundation for the analysis of **TikTok refugees' adaptation behaviors** and is critical for the modeling and visualization steps in this study.

 ## **Methodology**

 We apply **unsupervised learning models** to analyze user migration and adaptation strategies: